Oil companies wonder if North Africa is really worth it

 “It all comes back to politics,” said Hepworth.
 “If you are a big company you might decide to wait for more visibility.”

-U.S. ConocoPhillips (COP.N) said last year it would sell its Algerian unit to Indonesia’s Pertamina for $1.75 billion.
-Hess (HES.N) is selling one if its two Algerian oil stakes to Cepsa, which is already heavily involved there, and Britain’s BG Group BG.L also plans to go, sources said in April.
+U.S. ConocoPhillips said last year it would sell its Algerian unit to Indonesia’s Pertamina for $1.75 billion.
+Hess is selling one if its two Algerian oil stakes to Cepsa, which is already heavily involved there, and Britain’s BG Group also plans to go, sources said in April.

 The government passed an amended hydrocarbons law in January but industry sources said the changes were not enough to counter the prospect of higher security costs after the In Amenas siege.